How big is a cubic meter? What's the shipping volume?

 *Does not apply if you ship extremely heavy cargo when the density of transporting goods exceeds a density limit assigned to a particular routing.
 However, if you ship regular commodities, then the weight of the cargo shouldn't exceed the density limit.

-In other words, unlike with international shipping of parcels or airfreight, freight rates in LCL shipping depend on the cargo volume, not the weight per cubic meter (or cubic feet in the USA), but not the weight of the load in kilograms or pounds.
-As cargo is delivered at sea freight carriers' freight terminals (called CFS - Container Freight Station), international shippers should not worry about the weight of the load.
+In other words, unlike with international parcel or airfreight shipping, freight rates in LCL shipping depend on the cargo volume, not the weight per cubic meter (or cubic feet in the USA), and not the weight of the load in kilograms or pounds.
+As cargo is delivered at sea freight carriers' freight terminals (called CFS—Container Freight Station), international shippers should not worry about the weight of the load.
 If utilizing LCL freight, the weight of shipping goods is not a pricing factor.

 On our website, you can find more about a cubic meter in shipping cargo from the U.S. abroad.